Skip to main content

 In addition to ensuring that your controls are healthy, it's recommended to do the following:

 1. Assign each control in your program to an owner.
-This ensures that there is at least one team member responsible for maintaining the control.
+This ensures that at least one team member is responsible for maintaining the control.

 2. Set a recurring review cadence on controls that automatically notifies the control owner when it needs to be reviewed.
 This can be done in several different ways: freshness, tasks, repeating tasks, or automated control testing.